fluttercommunity/get_it/README.md

   });
 ```

-A singleton can manually be set to ready with `signalReady`, provided you have set the optional `signalsReady` parameter when registering it OR make your registration type implement the empty abstract class `WillSignalReady`.
+To signal that a singleton is ready it can use `signalReady`, provided you have set the optional `signalsReady` parameter when registering it OR make your registration type implement the empty abstract class `WillSignalReady`.
 Otherwise, `allReady` will wait on a call to signalsReady.
 No automatic signaling will happen in that case.

 ```Dart
 /// Typically this is used in this way inside the registered objects init